Can an executor sell property?

 1) To provide HMRC with an understanding of what the deceased’s estate is made up of and its value for inheritance tax purposes.
-As a property is often the most expensive asset that a person owns, it is also the main contributor to an estates inheritance tax liability.
+As property is often the most expensive asset that a person owns, it is also the main contributor to an estates inheritance tax liability.
 Sometimes the value of the property alone is enough to incur inheritance tax.
-Therefore, HMRC require an Inheritance tax form to be completed during the probate application.
-This is so they can be sure there is no tax to pay on the estate or that they are receiving the correct amount in tax from the estate.
+Therefore, HMRC requires an Inheritance tax form to be completed during the probate application.
+This is so they can be sure there is no tax to pay on the estate or that they are receiving the correct amount in tax.

 When can a probate property be sold?

-A probate property can be sold at any point after a grant of probate has been obtained.
+Probate property can be sold at any point after a grant of probate has been obtained.
 It can take months to find a buyer so probate properties are often put up for sale during the probate process.
 A house can be “sold” during probate but the sale can only be completed after a grant of probate has been issued.
-This means the probate property can be marketed, a buyer found and a sale agreed but the exchange of contracts and transfer to the new owner cannot be completed until there is a grant of probate.
+This means the probate property can be marketed, a buyer found and a sale agreed.
+However, the exchange of contracts and transfer to the new owner cannot be completed until there is a grant of probate.

 Beneficiaries may choose to sell the inherited property after the administration is complete.
 In this case, the property would be transferred into the beneficiaries names during the estate administration.
 This removes the executor’s right and responsibility to sell the probate property and distribute its proceeds.
 The beneficiaries are then free to sell the property whenever they are ready and split the proceeds amongst themselves.